fpom/ecco/README.md

 Then, `ecco` package directory should be copied somewhere from which Python will be able to import it.

-You may want to configure Jupyter notebooks so that files with extensions `.rr` are opened and edited as Python files, which is more convenient than editing them as plain text.
+You may want to configure Jupyter notebooks so that files with extensions `.rr` are opened and edited as Python files, which is more convenient than editing them as plain text (editing as YAML could be another good choice).
-To do so, ass the following to `/etc/jupyter/nbconfig/edit.json`:
+To do so, add the following to `/etc/jupyter/nbconfig/edit.json`:

 ```json
 {